Cunderdin, Western Australia: Places of interest

-Ettamogah Pub

-The Ettamogah theme hotel and pub has a distinctive red roof with a car on top of it.
-It is based on the comics of Ken Maynard and is one of a few of these pubs scattered throughout Australia.
-There are similar venues in Sydney, Albury-Wodonga, and the Sunshine Coast, Queensland.

 Youndegin

 Youndegin is a historic site along the Cunderdin- Quairading road, just 19 km south of Cunderdin town and represents the first settlement in the area (Shire of Cunderdin, 2014).
 Following the death of E.J.
 Clarkson, an early settler in the Cunderdin district, the old original police output was constructed from stone and mud with a thatched roof (Shire of Cunderdin, 2014).
 The Shire of Cunderdin (2014) suggested Constable Allerly was the original police officer in the area who took charge of the post and kept watch for any crime, however in 1880, Constable Alfred Eaton arrived into Cunderdin and took over running the station and along with his wife.
 It was found by the Shire of Cunderdin (2014) that the popular delicacy of the time in the area was parrot pie.
 When the railway was built Constable Eaton left the police force and became the first farmer within the Cunderdin district.